A reader asks:

 - Use cases

-Development of new products will often include the business analyst due to the impact on the business stakeholders and the process.
+Development of new products will often include the business analyst due to the impact on the business stakeholders and the business process.
 While Sales is looking after the external analysis for a new product, the BA is looking after the internal analysis of the impact of the new product on the business.

 On a personal note, I have been involved in new product introductions as a BA and it is quite exciting.
 I wish they would involve us earlier in the process so I could do the business intelligence research.